jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 You installed _Express.js_, configured _ES Modules_ in the Node environment, and tested your environment to ensure everything was set up correctly.

-In the [next article](https://www.jeysenfreedman.com/blog/full-stack-nodejs/building-a-nodejs-web-server/) we'll cover some web server basics and then begin building our first Node.js web server.
+In the [Part 2](https://www.jeysenfreedman.com/blog/full-stack-nodejs/building-a-nodejs-web-server/) we'll cover some web server basics and begin building a Node.js web server.

 Thanks for following along and I'll see you in the next one!